gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-The protection engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have own key management capability.
+The protection engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have its own key management capability.

 SCTP CRYPTO chunk directly exploits the protection engine by